Africa-AI-Engineers/SpeechEnabledChatApp/README.md

 # Speech Enabled Chat App

-This repo contains the source code for a sample application that deminstrates how to build accessible apps for chat clients, built with PubNub ChatEngine and Amazon Polly.
+This repo contains the source code for a sample application that demonstrates how to build accessible apps for chat clients, built with PubNub ChatEngine and Amazon Polly.

 The source code for this chat app is in Javascript and python.
 The UI frontend uses the standard javascript libraries like JQuery, so some level of familiarity with JQuery and standard Javascript language is expected.